meiy112/Java-Monster-Battle-Game/README.md

 if I so choose.
 - As a user, I want to be able to have the option to save the entire state of my quiz anytime.
 - As a user, I want to be able to have the option to load my saved quiz state from the menu.

+* The methods in the JsonReader, JsonWriter class and toJson() method with its respective Override methods have been sampled from https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git.
+The same applies to the tests in the JsonReaderTest, JsonWriterTest, and JsonTest methods.